opensearch-project/documentation-website/_api-reference/ingest-apis/pipeline-failures.md

 ```
 {% include copy-curl.html %}

 You can specify the `on_failure` parameter to run immediately after a processor fails.
-If you have specified `on_failure`, OpenSearch will run the other processors in the pipeline, even if the `on_failure` configuration is empty:
+If you have specified `on_failure`, OpenSearch will run the other processors in the pipeline even if the `on_failure` configuration is empty:

 ```json
 PUT _ingest/pipeline/my-pipeline/